 If the accused is acquitted, the Chief Justice will notify the Dean of the acquittal as soon as possible.
-The Dean will make known the final resolution of the case to the law school community.
+The Dean may make known the final resolution of the case to the law school community.
 The accused shall have the option of having the Dean publish his or her name along with the fact of the acquittal.

-If the accused is convicted, the Court shall then consider sanctions.
+If the accused is convicted, the Court shall adopt relevant findings of fact and then consider sanctions.
 A vote of at least four of five members of the Court is required to adopt a sanction or sanctions; a vote to expel a student must be unanimous.